You are listening to the Sean Hannity Radio Show podcast.

 I think he has legitimate cause for concern, but he didn't handle it the proper way.

-What Trump should be saying is look, there are plenty of unbiased, impartial judges in this country, that is true.
+What Trump should be saying is, look, there are plenty of unbiased, impartial judges in this country, that is true.

 But we also have a problem of very biased judges in this country.

-The other point, and this is a big one, this has to do with with the judiciary and what we have been told by the left for decades, which is that anybody of color cannot get a fair shake in the justice system.
+The other point, and this is a big one, this has to do with the judiciary and what we have been told by the left for decades, which is that anybody of color cannot get a fair shake in the justice system.

 Justice Sotomayor, the Supreme Court Justice, the wise Latina, said, and I quote, ethnicity will make a difference in our judging.